Missouri vs. Boston College NCAA Football Odds, Plays and Insights | September 25, 2021

 Boston College Stats and Trends

-- Boston College is 0-1 against the spread and 2-0 overall when the team puts up more than 29 points.
+- Boston College is 0-1 against the spread and 2-0 overall when the team scores more than 29 points.

-- This season the Eagles have three turnovers, two fewer than the Tigers have takeaways (5).
+- The Eagles have three giveaways this season, while the Tigers have five takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.